-In a company funded test series conducted in December 2012said it has validated the maturity and accuracy of its Active protection System ( ), in anticipation for further evaluation of systems by the US Army, as the service evaluate means to protect its combat vehicles from shoulder-fired and tube-launched Rocket Propelled Grenades (RPGs),
+In a company funded test series conducted in December 2012 Raytheon said it has validated the maturity and accuracy of its Quick Kill Active protection System (APS), in anticipation for further evaluation of APS systems by the US Army, as the service evaluate means to protect its combat vehicles from shoulder-fired and tube-launched Rocket Propelled Grenades (RPGs),

-In a recent test, held in December 2012,said its APS demonstrated its protective capability by successfully defeating an extended set of threats, including one of the most lethal RPG threats by destroying it in mid-flight.
+In a recent test, held in December 2012, Raytheon said its Quick Kill APS demonstrated its protective capability by successfully defeating an extended set of threats, including one of the most lethal RPG threats by destroying it in mid-flight.
 All testing is in preparation for formal government evaluations in early 2013 to demonstrate the system’s unique RPG-defeat capabilities.

 The Quick Kill system consists of a multi-mission, fire-control radar that detects and tracks incoming threats, combined with hard-kill countermeasures that serve as a hit avoidance system, enabling multi-tracking and multi-engagement of enemy fire for vehicle and squad protection.
 The system’s vertical launch countermeasure is unique in its ability to engage threats fired from any angle or elevation, providing all weather, full 360 degree hemispherical vehicle and crew protection with each countermeasure.
 In previous tests, the system demonstrated its ability to defeat multiple threat types both from a stationary and an on-the-move platform – and it showed its multi-threat capability by defeating two simultaneous threats.